 Projects including survey research are required to use the Center's Survey Research Unit.
 For pricing please contact Paul Wolff at firstname.lastname@example.org.
 The Center also has evaluation and GIS mapping services available to support research efforts of CHS awardees.
 For pricing please contact Lisle Hites at email@example.com.

 The Community Health Scholars pilot grant program is designed to stimulate novel ideas for community-based participatory research.
 To that end the application process is short and streamlined.
 The Project Description/ Research Plan is limited to a total of three (3) pages, NOT INCLUDING the Title Page, Biosketch for the Principal Investigator and other Investigators/ key personnel, Budget and Justification pages, and community partner Letter of Partnership.
 (Investigators should use the PHS 398 Face Page, Project Summary, Budget/Justification, and Biosketch pages.)

 1. The Project Summary should briefly describe the proposed project / novel idea, the community partner, and key personnel.

 2. The Project Description / Research Plan should include the following information in the order noted below:

-3. A Letter of Intent with Project Title, Principal Investigator, and descriptive paragraph of project is requested by Tuesday, September 29, 2015.
+3. A NOTICE OF INTENTION TO SUBMIT A PROPOSAL- with Project Title, Principal Investigator, and descriptive paragraph of project is - requested by Tuesday, December 13, 2016.
+Please use this form.

 5. Awarded projects have an expected start date of March 1, 2017.
 Up to three (3) awards of up to $30,000 will be made.

 6. Grantees will provide a brief progress report every six months.

 7. Grantees will be asked to present their findings at the annual Public Health Research Day, the annual Community Engagement Institute, and other campus research symposia, and are encouraged to submit their research findings for presentation at the annual PRC meeting in Atlanta and other scientific conferences.